View Margaret Johnson's Obituary on caller.com and share memories

 She is survived by Bobby, husband of 68 years; daughters Cindi Hudson (Gary), Terrie Bodine (Shawn), all of Corpus Christi; grandson Clark Hudson (Brandy) and their children Megan and Logan (Portland, TX); grandson Clay Hudson (Heather) and their children Jake, Matt, and Luke (Cypress, TX); sister Barbara Anne "Kieta" Westbrook (Jackson, MS); sister Jane Saxon Troesch (Bob) (Oxford, FL); sister-in-law Nina Johnson (Harvey, deceased) (C.C.); many nieces, nephews, and her Mirador Family.

-Memorial service will be Saturday, August 3, 2019, 2 p.m. at the Mirador Retirement Community, 5857 Timbergate Dr., Corpus Christi, TX.
+A Memorial service was held on Saturday, August 3, 2019, 2 p.m. at the Mirador Retirement Community, 5857 Timbergate Dr., Corpus Christi, TX.

 As a patriotic American, Peggie often wore red, white and blue.
 Those colors would be a welcome tribute at the memorial.
 In lieu of flowers, donations may be made to the South Texas Children's Home, PO Box 759, Beeville, TX 78104, or a .